One-child policy: Enforcement

+The policy was enforced at the provincial level through contraception, abortion, and fines that were imposed based on the income of the family and other factors.
+Population and Family Planning Commissions existed at every level of government to raise awareness and carry out registration and inspection work.
+The fine was a so-called "social maintenance fee", the punishment for the families who had more than one child.
+According to the policy, families who violated the law created a burden on society.
+Therefore, social maintenance fees were to be used for the operation of the government.

+The 2019 documentary One Child Nation portrayed the experiences of enforcement, primarily focusing on rural China.
+Enforcement of the one-child policy was more uneven in rural China.

 Financial

-The Family Planning Policy was enforced through a financial penalty in the form of the "social child-raising fee," sometimes called a "family planning fine" in the West, which was collected as a fraction of either the annual disposable income of city dwellers or of the annual cash income of peasants, in the year of the child's birth.
-For instance, in Guangdong, the fee was between 3 and 6 annual incomes for incomes below the per capita income of the district, plus 1 to 2 times the annual income exceeding the average.
-The family was required to pay the fine.
+The Family Planning Policy was enforced through a financial penalty in the form of the "social child-raising fee", sometimes called a "family planning fine" in the West, which was collected as a fraction of either the annual disposable income of city dwellers or of the annual cash income of peasants, in the year of the child's birth.
+For instance, in Guangdong, the fee was between three and six annual incomes for incomes below the district's per capita income, plus one to two times the annual income exceeding the average.
+Families were required to pay the fine.

 The one-child policy was a tool for China to not only address overpopulation, but to also address poverty alleviation and increase social mobility by consolidating the combined inherited wealth of the two previous generations into the investment and success of one child instead of having these resources spread thinly across multiple children.
-This theoretically allowed for a “demographic dividend” to be realized, increasing economic growth and increasing gross national income per capita.
+This theoretically allowed for a "demographic dividend" to be realized, increasing economic growth and increasing gross national income per capita.